jv80/Data-Analysis-Project-Population-Educational-institutions/README.md

-### Workflow of viazualization of all information processed
+### Workflow of viasualization of all information processed